2026 OIA Policy Agenda

 - Keep members informed with monthly Trade and Recreation Advisory Council meetings on critical trade and conservation topics.

-- Host monthly member webinars to provide real-time policy updates, facilitate collaboration, and offer opportunities for direct engagement with OIA’s advocacy team and industry peers.
+- Host member webinars to provide real-time policy updates, facilitate collaboration, and offer opportunities for direct engagement with OIA’s advocacy team and industry peers.

 take action, Become a member today